ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 For context, Llama Guard~3 reports F1\,$\sim$0.939 on its training-aligned benchmark; the gap to 0.675 on ToxicChat reflects that no safety classifier transfers losslessly across distribution shifts.

+\paragraph{Run-to-run baseline variance.} As a measurement-honesty note: a repeat Llama Guard~3 Q4\_K\_M run on the identical 1{,}000-prompt sample yields F1 = 0.659 versus the archived first run's 0.675---LG3's generation-based verdict has non-trivial run-to-run variance.
+The paper reports the archived first run throughout; the parity and superiority conclusions above are unchanged under either value (if anything, the lower repeat value favors ProbeLogits).

 ProbeLogits is designed as an OS kernel primitive for classifying agent actions, not as a general-purpose chat toxicity detector.
-On its intended use case (OS actions in the Governed MCP companion paper~\cite{animaos-mcp}), the full pipeline achieves F1\,=\,0.980 with perfect precision across all $\alpha$ values.
+On its intended use case (OS actions in the Governed MCP companion paper~\cite{animaos-mcp}), the full pipeline achieves F1\,=\,0.980 with perfect precision (silicon-measured re-run: F1 = 0.980, P = 1.000, R = 0.960, n = 260).

-\paragraph{Calibration strength ($\alpha$) as policy knob.} Table~\ref{tab:alpha} shows the precision-recall trade-off under varying $\alpha$ on ToxicChat.
-As $\alpha$ increases, the calibration correction grows stronger: precision drops (more false positives) while recall rises (fewer missed unsafe).
-The optimal F1 of 0.837 occurs at $\alpha=0.5$; $\alpha=1.0$ maximizes recall (0.912) at the cost of precision (0.698).
+\paragraph{Calibration strength ($\alpha$) as policy knob.} Table~\ref{tab:alpha} shows the measured precision-recall trade-off under varying $\alpha$ on ToxicChat.
+As $\alpha$ increases, the calibration correction grows stronger: precision falls (0.947 $\to$ 0.734) while recall rises (0.099 $\to$ 0.892).
+In the silicon-measured sweep the best F1 (0.829) occurs at $\alpha=0.5$; $\alpha=1.0$ maximizes recall at the cost of precision, and $\alpha=0$ (calibration off) collapses recall to 0.099 even with the hand rules active---the calibration term does real work.
 This is a design feature, not a limitation: the OS can enforce strict policies for privileged operations ($\alpha \geq 0.8$) while applying relaxed policies for conversational agents ($\alpha = 0.5$).
+This full-pipeline (with hand rules) sweep is measured separately from the no-hand-rules hosted runs (Table~\ref{tab:lg3-head}); the $\alpha=0.5$ operating point (measured F1 = 0.829) is the deployed configuration.
+A latency honesty note: the bare-metal sweep averaged 5.07\,s per classification, far above the ${\sim}$358\,ms hosted figure, because the native harness prefills each full ToxicChat prompt (often hundreds of tokens) at the measured 78.6\,ms per token with no batched prefill; the hosted and native numbers measure different prompt regimes and are both reported.
 Unlike fixed-threshold classifiers, ProbeLogits delegates the precision-recall tradeoff to the OS security policy at deployment time.
 Per-model $\alpha$ behavior across three base models is reported in \S\ref{sec:multimodel}.